mihnita/icu-mf2/!archive/spec/syntax.md

 **_Attributes_ are reserved for standardization by future versions of this specification.**
 Examples in this section are meant to be illustrative and might not match future requirements or usage.

+> [!NOTE]
+> The Tech Preview does not provide a built-in mechanism for overriding
+> values in the _formatting context_ (most notably the locale)
+> Nor does it provide a mechanism for identifying specific expressions
+> such as by assigning a name or id.
+> The utility of these types of mechanisms has been debated.
+> There are at least two proposed mechanisms for implementing support for
+> these.
+> Specifically, one mechanism would be to reserve specifically-named options,
+> possibly using a Unicode namespace (i.e. `locale=xxx` or `u:locale=xxx`).
+> Such options would be reserved for use in any and all functions or markup.
+> The other mechanism would be to use the reserved "expression attribute" syntax
+> for this purpose (i.e. `@locale=xxx` or `@id=foo`)
+> Neither mechanism was included in this Tech Preview.
+> Feedback on the preferred mechanism for managing these features
+> is strongly desired.
+>
+> In the meantime, function authors and other implementers are cautioned to avoid creating
+> function-specific or implementation-specific option values for this purpose.
+> One workaround would be to use the implementation's namespace for these
+> features to insure later interoperability when such a mechanism is finalized
+> during the Tech Preview period.
+> Specifically:
+> - Avoid specifying an option for setting the locale of an expression as different from
+>   that of the overall _message_ locale, or use a namespace that later maps to the final
+>   mechanism.
+> - Avoid specifying options for the purpose of linking placeholders
+>   (such as to pair opening markup to closing markup).
+>   If such an option is created, the implementer should use an
+>   implementation-specific namespace.
+>   Users and implementers are cautioned that such options might be
+>   replaced with a standard mechanism in a future version.
+> - Avoid specifying generic options to communicate with translators and
+>   translation tooling (i.e. implementation-specific options that apply to all
+>   functions.
+> The above are all desirable features.
+> We welcome contributions to and proposals for such features during the
+> Technical Preview.

 An **_<dfn>attribute</dfn>_** is an _identifier_ with an optional value that appears in an _expression_ or in _markup_.